DeniseFafette/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a Node.js module like any other module.
+Express is a web application framework that sits on top of the Node.js web server (http server module).
+It’s like React, for your backend.

+Express’ middleware stack is basically an array of functions.
+Think of middleware as array of functions that get executed in the order they are introduced into the server code.
+We can use Express Middleware to add features to Express.
+It is the biggest part of Express, most of the code we write, including route handlers, is middleware under the hood.
+Express middleware is compatible with connect middleware.
+Connect is a web application framework for Node.js that only provides the middleware layer.
+Since Connect has been around for longer, it has a rich ecosystem of modules and we can take advantage of that.
+If you can’t find an Express Middleware package with the functionality you want, try searching for a Connect Middleware module instead.

+Routing is a way to select which request handler function is executed.
+Using routing we can map incoming requests to the appropriate request handler based on the URL and HTTP Method used.
+Convenience Helpers that make writing web apps and API servers easier.

+Express sits on top of the raw http server module provided by Node.js and adds extra functionality, like routing and middleware support, and a simpler API.

 - [ ] Describe Middleware?

+An intermediary between the client and the server that can support asynchronous requests to improve ux.
+We can think of middleware as array of functions that get executed in the order they are introduced into the server code.
+Tasks like authentication and logging are commonly handled by middleware.
+Another benefit of Middleware is that it provides an easy way to add modularity to our code.
+There are three types of middleware, built-in, third party and custom.

 - [ ] Describe a Resource?

+Routing makes building RESTful Web APIs a breeze.
+We can have a single URL per resource and execute different code based on the HTTP Method/Verb used.
+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.
+It is similar to an object instance in an object-oriented programming language, with the important difference that only a few standard methods are defined for the resource (corresponding to the standard HTTP GET, POST, PUT and DELETE methods), while an object instance typically has many methods.

+The term endpoint is focused on the URL that is used to make a request.

+The term resource is focused on the data set that is returned by a request.

+A resource refers to one or more nouns being served, represented in namespaced fashion, because it is easy for humans to comprehend:

+/api/users/johnny         # Look up johnny from a users collection.
+/v2/books/1234            # Get book with ID 1234 in API v2 schema.

+All of the above could be considered service endpoints, but only the bottom group would be considered resources, RESTfully speaking.
+The top group is not expressive regarding the content it provides.

+A REST request is like a sentence composed of nouns (resources) and verbs (HTTP methods):

+GET (method) the user named johnny (resource).

+DELETE (method) the book with id 1234 (resource).

 - [ ] What can the API return to help clients know if a request was successful?

+REST APIs use the Status-Line part of an HTTP response message..
+RFC 2616 defines the Status-Line syntax as shown below:

+Status-Line = HTTP-Version SP Status-Code SP Reason-Phrase CRLF

+A great amount of applications are using Restful APIs that are based on the HTTP protocol for connecting their clients.
+In all the calls, the server and the endpoint at the client both return a call status to the client which can be in the form of:

+1xx: Informational - Communicates transfer protocol-level information
+2xx: Success -Indicates that the client’s request was accepted successfully.
+3xx: Redirection - Indicates that the client must take some additional action in order to complete their request.
+4xx: Client Error - This category of error status codes points the finger at clients.
+5xx: Server Error - The server takes responsibility for these error status codes.

 - [ ] How can we partition our application into sub-applications?

+Routers are used for Application Modularity.
+Express Routers are a way to split an application into sub-applications to make it more modular and easier to maintain and reason about.

+Applications can be broken up into routers.
+We could have a router to serve our SPA and another router for our API.
+Each router can have its own middleware and routing.
+This combination provides improved functionality.

+An Express Router behaves like a mini Express application.
+It can have it’s own Routing and Middleware, but it needs to exist inside of an Express application.
+Think of routers as organizing Express applications because you write separate pieces that can later be composed together.
+Also, note that it is possible to have a central router that represents our API and have that router import the routes.
+This logic cleans up our main server file even more.
+Let’s see a quick example of that.

 ## Minimum Viable Product